casper-network/ceps/text/0075-fast-sync.md

 downloading blocks.

 After implementation nodes will join the network by fast syncing.
-Operators will only need the current to join the network.
+Operators will only need the current version to join the network.

 ## Guide-level explanation